WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. Finally, to complEte the changes in the **AccountController**, update the **LogOff** method to clear the private SAS and expiration time, as shown in the following code.
+1. Finally, to complete the changes in the **AccountController** class, update the **LogOff** method to clear the private SAS and expiration time, as shown in the following code.

 	<!-- mark:7-8 -->
 	````C#